levpopov/ssd-checksum/README.md

 # ssd checksum
- 0-depency tool for checking SSD consistency
+ Zero-depency tool for checking SSD consistency.

+ Fills an SSD with random 100MB files, and then verifies that they can be read back correctly.

+ usage: python capacity.py path_to_ssd